cube-js/cube/README.md

 ## Contributing

+How you can help:

+1. Upvote issues with 👍 reaction so we know what's the demand for particular issue to prioritize it within road map.
+2. Create issues every time you feel something is missing or goes wrong.
+3. Ask questions on [Stack Overflow with cube.js tag](https://stackoverflow.com/questions/tagged/cube.js) if others can have these questions as well.
+4. Provide pull requests for all open issues and especially for those with `help wanted` and `good first issue` labels.

-Contributions are **welcome and extremely helpful** 🙌 Please refer to [the contribution guide](https://github.com/cube-js/cube.js/blob/master/CONTRIBUTING.md) for more information.
+All sort of contributions are **welcome and extremely helpful** 🙌 Please refer to [the contribution guide](https://github.com/cube-js/cube.js/blob/master/CONTRIBUTING.md) for more information.

 ## License